-- 1. Any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult or impossible to differentiate between bodily fluids; - 2.
+- 1. The following human body fluids: semen, vaginal secretions, cerebrospinal fluid, synovial fluid, pleural fluid, pericardial fluid, peritoneal fluid, amniotic fluid, saliva in dental procedures, any body fluid that is visibly contaminated with blood and all body fluids in situations where it is difficult or impossible to differentiate between bodily fluids; - 2.
 Any unfixed tissue or organ (other than intact skin) from a human (living or dead); and - 3.
-HIV-containing cell or tissue cultures, organ cultures, HIV-or HBV-containing culture medium or other solutions, blood or organs infected with HIV or HBV
+HIV-containing cell or tissue cultures, organ cultures, HIV-or HBV-containing culture medium or other solutions and blood, organs or other tissues from experimental animals infected with HIV or HBV

-Parenteral - piercing mucous membranes of the skin barrier through such events as needle sticks, human bites, cuts and abrasions.
+Parenteral - piercing mucous membranes of the skin barrier through such events as needle sticks, human bites, cuts and abrasions

-Personal protective equipment (PPE) - specialized clothing or equipment worn by an employee for protection against a hazard.
+Personal protective equipment (PPE) - specialized clothing or equipment worn by an employee for protection against a hazard

-Regulated waste - liquid or semi-liquid blood or OPIM, contaminated items that would release blood or OPIM in a liquid or semi-liquid state if compressed, items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling, contaminated sharps and pathological and microbiological wastes containing blood or other potentially infectious materials
+Regulated waste - liquid or semi-liquid blood or other potentially infectious materials, contaminated items that would release blood or OPIM in a liquid or semi-liquid state if compressed, items that are caked with dried blood or other potentially infectious materials and are capable of releasing these materials during handling, contaminated sharps and pathological and microbiological wastes containing blood or other potentially infectious materials